 Summer Research Fellowship

-Once a year, we run a two to three month summer research fellowship at our office in London.
+Once a year, we run a two- to three- month Summer Research Fellowship at our office in London.
 It usually takes place somewhere between the months of June and October.
-Applications for our 2023 Fellowship are now closed, but you can find the job description archived here.
-We are likely to open applications for our 2024 Fellowship in the first quarter of 2024.
+Applications for our 2024 Fellowship are now closed, but you can find the 2023 job description archived here.
+We are likely to open applications for our 2025 Fellowship in the first quarter of 2025.
 (If you'd like to be notified when this happens please subscribe to our newsletter in the bottom-left corner of the website footer.)

 Fellows have the opportunity to work on challenging research questions relevant to reducing suffering in the long-term future, whilst supervised by a researcher at CLR.